 It can assess their specific situation and predict the symptoms that they’ll develop.
 Also, the staff may be able to predict the severity of the signs and potential complications.
-Then, it helps people manage withdrawal symptoms and avoid difficulties.
+Then, it helps people manage withdrawal symptoms and avoid difficulties, sometimes with medication, to get through the detox process as comfortably as possible.
 Because of that, detox is faster and safer with medical care.

 Overcoming cocaine withdrawal is just the start of your recovery.
 Once you finish detox, you need to continue your cocaine addiction treatment.
 At Red Oak Recovery®, we provide young adult rehab programs to help you deal with addiction.
 To achieve this goal, we use programs such as: